 Do you work for a Texas state government agency?
-You can participate in the Accessibility Internet Rally (AIR) with other employees from your agency, as a team, or as an individual (matched by Knowbility with other individuals to form a team)!
+You can participate in the Accessibility Internet Rally (AIR) on a special track with other employees from your agency, as a team, or as an individual (matched by Knowbility with other individuals to form a team)!

 As a participant and competitor you will:

-- Have the option to build or improve the website of a Texas state agency or to be matched with a nonprofit, community group or artist client who wants a new website through AIR (you can even “bring” your own client of your choosing).
+- Have the option to build or improve the website of a Texas state agency or to be matched with a nonprofit, community group or artist client who wants a new website through AIR (you can even “bring” your own client of your choosing – and that client can, indeed, be your own state agency).

 - Learn to create an exciting, interactive web experience that is accessible to everyone.
 Make yourself stand out with your new accessibility skills and your experience in a global virtual volunteering event!